ATI- RN Concept-Based Assessment Level 2 & 3 with NGN

 Detailed Explanation:

-A nurse in an emergency department is caring for a client who has suspected appendicitis.
-Which of the following actions should the nurse plan to take?
+A nurse in a long-term care facility is admitting a client who has multiple sclerosis.
+Which of the following findings is the priority for the nurse to address?

 Explanation